immrsv/AIE_ComplexGame/README.md

  - Converts Energy and Ore into Metal
  - Converts Energy and Reactant into Fuel
  - Converts Energy and Data into Science
- - Uses Energy to Scan Asteroid ("discover" resources and possible collision damage)
+ - Uses Energy to Scan Asteroid [src: Intel] <br/> ("discover" resources and possible collision damage)
  - Converts Energy, Fuel and Metal into Drones
  - Launches Drones
  - Docks Drones